School Holiday Activities for Animal Lovers | Animal Encounters for Kids

 Make a fruit bat ‘necklace’

 Make sure the fruit bats (and possums) don’t go hungry by preparing a fruit necklace to hang from a tree.
-Thread apples, pears and bananas (though native fruits like figs are preferable) onto a strong twine, and hang at least 2m above the ground to allow that bats to ‘drop’ and take off.
+Thread apples, pears and bananas (though native fruits like figs are preferable) onto a strong twine, and hang at least 2m above the ground to allow the bats to ‘drop’ and take off.

 Visit a zoo or nature reserve – virtually!